Heath1979/Truthy-Falsey/README.md

 ### **Color Scheme**

-The website uses a pallette of bright contempory pastels that align with colours used in contempory childrens media and literature.
+The website uses a pallette of bright colours and pastels that align with colours used in contempory childrens media and literature.
 The belief is that this will provide a familiarity to the target audience and allow them to engage with ease.
+The colour scheme was adapted to improve accessibilty and make contrast better.

 ![Color schem](docs/documentation/color-pallete.png)